 Don’t ever accept the sticker price for a vehicle, and don’t ever, ever feel like the dealership isn’t trying to get as much money from you as possible.
 Car salespeople are taught to get money from you in many different ways, so be on the defensive.

 - Walk into the dealership with financing in place.
 You should always go into the dealership with a check from your bank or credit union already in your hand.
-It’s a great bargaining tool.
+It’s a great bargaining tool to get your Toyota Prius on the best finance plan possible.
 If the dealership can indeed offer you lower interest on financing with better terms then take it, but it’s a good idea to have financing in place in case the dealership can’t beat it.

 - Have a plan and stick to it.
 Tell your salesperson, “I’m going to give you this amount of money for this car, and I will absolutely not spend any more than that.”
 Don’t pay docking fees or other stuff they add on to make more money.
 The amount you say you’re going to spend is the amount you’ll spend, period.